Ashwain1502/Chatbot/README.md

 # Introduction
-A Farmer Chatbot Application developed using Reactjs, Tailwind CSS, and Chat GPT API.
+A **Farmer Chatbot Application** developed using Reactjs, Tailwind CSS, Wishper API, and Chat GPT API.

 ## Functions Implemented
 1. The user can send queries to the bot and it will answer accordingly.
 2. There are predefined queries to help the user along the way.
 3. Two-way conversation with asking directly and quick responses.
+4. Users can ask queries with speech also.
+A speech-to-text functionality is also there.

 ## Design
 1. It contains three pages: a home page, a bot page, and an exit page.